Saturday 29th July 2023 - Saturday 5th August 2023

 We are excited to bring back our composition course at Musicfest Aberystwyth and we are equally excited to invite Welsh composer Nathan James Dearden to lead this course.
 The aim of this 8-day course is to provide music creators with a host of opportunities that can kickstart the next stage of their career and to discover a toolkit of skills to support their development.
 The course will include:

-- A day-long practical session on the art of being a composer-performer and the world of improvisation with guest tutor, composer and violinist of Sinfonia Cymru and Manchester Collective, Simmy Singh;
+• A day-long practical session on the art of being a composer-performer and the world of improvisation with guest tutor, composer and violinist, Claire Victoria Roberts;

-- A collaboration with postgraduate vocalists on the MusicFest Vocal Course to create a collection of songs for voice and piano, and receive valuable feedback from operatic superstars Fflur Wyn and Jeffrey Lloyd-Roberts;
+• A collaboration with postgraduate vocalists on the MusicFest Vocal Course to create a collection of songs for voice and piano, and receive valuable feedback from operatic superstar Fflur Wyn;

 Composers may choose to do as many (or all) of these opportunities as they feel they capable of throughout the course, but there will also be time built into the schedule for ‘free composing’ and individual creative time.